thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 > Stressed individuals who can't run or afford a download-based video game

 ## 2. Stakeholders
-Make a list of all stakeholders of the project with a brief description of each one of them, emphasizing any responsibilities with the project.
-Examples of stakeholders include users, clients, competitors, detractors, developers, etc.

 People who will play the game:
 - Students in class
 - Artists